Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/README_supervisor.md

 This file lists the unresolved scope decisions, including:

 - whether the 50-painting controlled subset is sufficient,
+- whether the final experiment should scale toward 300 paintings,
 - whether uncertainty should be expanded to all 200 non-zero cases,
 - whether SDXL should remain feasibility-audited only,
+- whether metric-policy ablation should be added,
+- whether metadata-driven or computed visual grouping should be added,
+- whether color consistency metrics should be added,
+- whether boundary/seam consistency metrics should be added,
+- whether damage-size sensitivity analysis should be added,
+- whether restoration risk scoring or diagnostic risk profiles should be added,
+- whether mask/input robustness analysis should be added,
 - whether semantic/iconographic checks should be added,
-- whether metadata-driven analysis should be added,
-- whether metric-policy ablation should be added,
 - whether the dashboard should be treated as a formal supporting artifact.

 ### 4. Artifact index